jonatasmviana/employee-management/README.md

 ## Doc english
-Complete project with API made in .net 8 and front end with React JS 18
+Complete project with API made in .net 8 and front end with React JS 18 A complete project with an API built in .NET 8, front-end with React JS 18, Next.js 14, and TypeScript, fully containerized with Docker to ensure scalability and to make it ease to deploy.

 The idea of ​​the project is to have an application with simple, yet complete and functional CRUD, following SOLID principles, both in the API and in the front end.

 Coverage of unit tests performed in the front end.
-SQLite database integrated with the API.

-_Some data has already been registered to populate the database._
+SQLite database integrated with the API (_Some data has already been registered to populate the database._).

 Admin user for access: